per1cycle/share/md/irc.md

 # after doing this you can set the [1] operation in weechat
 ```

+BTW, in libera chat, you may setup your sasl password after you have register your nickserv.

 useful short cut:
 alt + m enable mouse.
 alt + up/down switch between channels.